 Suffering an injury can be a traumatic event.
 It can leave you out of work and in need of financial support just to get by day-to-day.
 During these difficult times it is important to gain good, clear advice from a professional as early as possible.
 This can be vital in meeting your personal everyday needs but also any additional costs incurred through disability.

 It can be daunting to look at the welfare system and work out where you should start.
-That is why we have teamed up with Nestor Financial Group Ltd (“Nestor”) to take this hassle away from you and to help you figure out which welfare benefits you can claim and how to start the claim procedure.
 You can claim benefits whether you are still recovering from an injury in hospital or have already left.
 They can help over a short-term period or can assist with long-term care and adjustments to your life.

 How will welfare benefits advice help me?

 A welfare benefits adviser will be able to offer you help and support at all stages of the welfare benefits process:

 - Welfare benefits review – this initial stage helps to identify the benefits you may be entitled to and the amount of money you can expect to receive.
 This will be based on your individual circumstances;

 - Application process – once the benefits have been identified you will need to ensure the benefit paying departments are provided with the correct information to help them make a decision.
 This is especially important for sickness benefits, including Employment & Support Allowance and Universal Credit, as well as disability benefits such as Personal Independence Payment (“PIP”), to ensure they are paid at the correct rate;

 - Appeals – should your claim be rejected you may be able to appeal the decision.
 With 75% of Department of Work and Pensions (“DWP”) decisions overturned on appeal getting expert help at this stage can make all the difference;